typpo/quickchart/README.md

 [![Run on Google Cloud](https://storage.googleapis.com/cloudrun/button.svg)](https://console.cloud.google.com/cloudshell/editor?shellonly=true&cloudshell_image=gcr.io/cloudrun/button&cloudshell_git_repo=https://github.com/typpo/quickchart)

+## Securing your self-hosted instance

+This server assumes all Javascript sent in the config object is friendly.
+If you are hosting QuickChart youself, take care not to expose the service to untrusted parties.
+Because Chart.js configs may contain arbitrary Javascript, it is necessary to properly sandbox your QuickChart instance if you are exposing it to the outside world.

 ## Health and Monitoring

 QuickChart has two API endpoints to determine the health of the service.